-Every parent wants to see their children lead happy lives free of mental illness and worries that they have done something wrong if this isn’t the case.
 In reality, mental health disorders strike millions of families, including kids.
-Clinicians at our adolescent inpatient mental health facilities in Arizona understand how often this kind of challenge impacts families and what the best options are to treat their mental health disorders.
+Clinicians at our adolescent inpatient mental health facilities in Arizona understand how often this kind of challenge impacts families.
+We also understand what the best options are to treat their mental health disorders.
 We offer a residential program that helps assess your child’s mental health and uses proven, evidence-based treatment to help them manage it.
 This allows families to come together in healing and move forward with hope.

 While ideally a person under the age of 18 often experiences good mental health, in reality, many do not.
 The following statistics point out why quality adolescent inpatient mental health facilities have become so important, especially here in Arizona.